nicholan/pygame-Nori-goes-to-the-Moon/readme.md

 ![norigittt](https://user-images.githubusercontent.com/68992338/132831364-b1df63a1-e673-41eb-a106-618a83fdd7fb.png)

-For me this project was practice on working with a state-based game, object oriented programming.
+For me this project was practice on working with a state-based game and object oriented programming.

 ### Known issues:
 Moving the game window will have the player fall through platforms.